imranfadhil/pp_portfolio/02_VOLVE/README.md

 ### 2. Lithology and Porosity Estimation

-This notebook covers the fundamental petrophysical evaluation for well `15-9-19-A`, establishing the foundation for more advanced modeling.
+This notebook covers the fundamental petrophysical evaluation, establishing the foundation for consequence analysis and modelling.

 *   **Log Conditioning**: Raw logs were conditioned including badhole flagging and applying hydrocarbon corrections to the neutron (NPHI) and density (RHOB) logs, which is critical for accurate lithology and porosity calculations in hydrocarbon-bearing zones.
 *   **Lithology Estimation**: A standard Sand-Shale (`ss`) model was applied to estimate the volume of clay (`VCLAY`) from the gamma-ray log, followed by using the corrected NPHI and RHOB logs to determine mineral volumes.